-Coronary artery disease, also called heart disease, causes roughly 1.2 million heart attacks each year, and more than 40% of those suffering from a heart attack will die.
-Even more worrisome, 335,000 people with heart attacks will die in the emergency room.
+Coronary artery disease, also called heart disease, causes roughly 720,000 heart attacks each year in the U.S. and kills more than 380,000 Americans each year.
 According to the American Heart Association, over 7 million Americans have suffered a heart attack in their lifetime.

 There are several risk factors for heart disease; some are controllable, others are not.
 Uncontrollable risk factors for heart disease include: